Having trouble choosing a daycare or preschool for your toddler?

-Overall, expect a more traditional and well-balanced educational approach at Goddard schools, with a mixture of arts, sciences, reading, math, and some limited use of technology.
+Overall, here’s the difference between Montessori vs Goddard: Expect a more traditional and well-balanced educational approach at Goddard schools, with a mixture of arts, sciences, reading, math, and some limited use of technology.

 At Montessori, child-independence is king, with a heavier emphasis on imagination, role-playing, and use of real-life objects.